GSA-TTS/cg-egress-proxy/README.md

     export https_proxy="https://user:pass@myproxy.app.internal:8080"
     ```

-## Deploying proxies for a bunch of apps automatically
+## Automatically deploying proxies for multiple apps

 The `bin/cf-deployproxy` utility sets up proxies for many apps at once, following some simple conventions.
 You can specify deny and allow lists tailored for each application.
 The utility reads a file called `<app>.deny.acl` for denied entries, and a file called `<app>.allow.acl` for allowed entries.
 The tool will create these files if they don't exist, and is safe to run multiple times.
 If you have a lot of apps to set up, just run the tool once, and then edit the files that are created and run it again.